 Casa Amattler is a beautiful building that is located right next to Casa Batlló.
 Since most people admire the beautiful and more known Casa Batlló sometimes Casa Amattler does not get the attention it deserves.
 But here is what you should know about it:

 This building was designed by the famous Catalan architect Josep Puig i Cadafalch.
 It was built in 1875, but later redesigned by the lover of archeology and chocolatier Antoni Amatller.
 It was owned by the Amatller family for almost a whole decade which is the reason why the inside is incredibly well preserved.
 Currently, it serves as a house museum and café.

 5. Palau de la Música Catalana, a jewel of Barcelona

-Nowadays, you can do self-guided tours in the concert hall and see the beautiful interior of it.
+Nowadays, you can do self-guided tours in the concert hall and see its beautiful interior.
 You will even get to see the concert hall and see the beautiful decorations of each room.
 You can book your tickets and find more information here.

 6. Look out for Palau Güell, a beautiful building right on La Rambla

-When you walk down La Rambla you might not even realise that you are walking past another one of Gaudí’s art works: Palau Güell.
+When you walk down La Rambla you might not even realize that you are walking past another one of Gaudí’s artworks: Palau Güell.
 Many people do not know about it, but this building is just as impressive as other famous buildings in Barcelona on this list.

 This building was built between 1886-1890 and let’s see if you knew the following: Eusebi Güell was a wealthy business man and wanted to build a mansion close to where his parents lived.
 By the way, La Rambla was not a great neighborhood of Barcelona back then.
 It was infamous for its nightlife, full of strip clubs and gambling halls.
 Building a house like that in that location?
 Seems crazy!
 You have to check out this mansion from the inside to make yourself a picture.
 It primarily served Güell for receiving and entertaining guests.
 Make sure to check out the roof.
 It is so unique and beautiful!